 - It is cheap and cost-efficient.

-- BLE is very easy to install and use.
+- BLE is straightforward to install and use.

 - It is used for both voice and data transfer

-- The range of BLE is greater than Infrared communication.
+- The range of BLE is higher than Infrared communication.

 - It can avoid interference with other wireless devices.